389ds/389ds.github.io/docs/389ds/design/389-web-ui-design.md

     SSLVersionMax: TLS1.2
     AuthMethods: SIMPLE, kerberos, ....
     AuthProtocol:  LDAP, STARTTLS (no LDAPS)
-    LocalConfgServer: cn=host1.domain1.com, ou=domain1.com, ou=Configuration Servers, o=dmc
+    LocalConfgServer: ldap://host1.domain1.com:6360
     FailoverConfigServers: ???  ???  ???
     ...

-*LocalConfigServer* is what the Admin Server uses to know which “Configuration Server” config to use (port/host/authentication method, etc).
+*LocalConfigServer* is what the Admin Server uses to know which “Configuration Server” config to use.

 -----------------------------